-With social media interactions replacing real interpersonal connections, most of us tend to fall into the trap of overthinking and unnecessary critical and judgmental thinking about our own selves as well as others.
+With social media interactions replacing real interpersonal connections, most of us tend to fall into the trap of overthinking and unnecessary critical and judgmental negative thinking – about our own selves as well as others.

 The more information we consume, the more prone we become to comparing our lives with others, worrying too much, brooding over past events and focusing on what’s not right with us and the world.
 This habit drains a person of everything that’s important to live a happy life—positivity, energy, enthusiasm and inspiration.

 If you’ve fallen prey to negative thinking and the stress and anxiety it causes, here are five steps you should take to break free and begin your life anew on a positive note.

 Many people who harbour negative thoughts don’t realize that it has become a deep-rooted habit that’s affecting their day-to-day life until a lightbulb goes on one day or someone close points it out to them.

 The first crucial step to overcome negative thinking is to acknowledge that you’ve fallen into the trap of seeing only the negative side of situations big and small.
 This simple act will help you recognize and confront negative thoughts as they occur and understand the extent of the problem.

 The next step is to challenge your thinking patterns by evaluating each and every negative thought or feeling you get.
 Most negative thoughts are a distortion of reality and are far from accurate but our mind gets so conditioned that we believe that the negative situation or outcome we can feel or foresee is the only truth in a particular situation.